-54. (1) The following provisions apply where an application for registration of a trademark is made by a person who is an agent or representative of a person who is the proprietor of the mark in a Convention country.
+- 54. (1) The following provisions apply where an application for registration of a trademark is made by a person who is an agent or representative of a person who is the proprietor of the mark in a Convention country. - (2) The proprietor may by writ of summons before the First Hall of the Civil Court - - (i) demand a declaration of invalidity of the registration, or - (ii) demand the rectification of the register so as to substitute his name as the proprietor of the registered trademark. - (3) The proprietor may restrain any use of the trademark in Malta which is not authorised by him. - (4) Subarticles (2) and (3) shall not apply if, or to the extent that, the agent or representative shows that his actions were authorised by the proprietor. - (5) An application under subarticle (2) must be made within three years of the proprietor becoming aware of the registration;

-- (2) The proprietor may make an application by writ of summons before the First Hall of the Civil Court for a declaration of the invalidity of the registration, or may apply for the rectification of the register so as to substitute his name as the proprietor of the registered trademark. - (3) The proprietor may restrain any use of the trademark in Malta which is not authorised by him. - (4) Subsections (2) and (3) shall not apply if, or to the extent that, the agent or representative shows that his actions were authorised by the proprietor. - (5) An application under subsection (2) must be made within three years of the proprietor becoming aware of the registration; and no injunction shall be granted under subsection (3) in respect of a use in which the proprietor has acquiesced for a continuous period of three years or more.
+and no injunction shall be granted under subarticle (3) in respect of a use in which the proprietor has acquiesced for a continuous period of three years or more.

-PART IV.
-ADMINISTRATIVE AND OTHER SUPPLEMENTARY PROVISIONS →
+PART IV ADMINISTRATIVE AND OTHER SUPPLEMENTARY PROVISIONS